RANDCorporation/recidivism-risk/README.md

 ## Copyright and License

 Copyright (C) 2023 RAND Corporation.
-This code is made available under the MIT license.
+This code is made available under the GPL-v3 license.